paulwalko/vpicc-constitution/BY-LAWS.md

     To be qualified as a full or associate member of the club, a prospective member must:
     1. Read and understand the constitution and by-laws of the Cave Club.
     1. Remain a prospective member for at least 10 weeks during which time he/she spends 40 hours underground on at least 6 trips on which at least one full or associate member of present.
-    1. Demonstrate a working knowledge of a carbide lamp.
+    1. Demonstrate a working knowledge of a carbide lamp and pass a lamp test.
     1. Demonstrate elementary climbing skills in a cave.
-    1. Demonstrate a working knowledge of belaying methods.
+    1. Demonstrate a working knowledge of belaying methods, including a cable ladder belay.
     1. Demonstrate a working knowledge of changeover from descending ot ascending and ascending to descending.
     1. Demonstrate a working knowledge of rappelling and prussiking, with knots, in a cave.
     1. Know how to tie and explain the uses of: bowling, mountaineering bowline (double bowline), bowline on a bight, bowline on a coil, figure of "8", figure of "8" on a bight, butterfly, square, overhand, double-tuck sheet bend, water knot, helical, prussik, double fisherman's.
 (Knot names taken from On Rope by Alan Padgett)